Skip to content

 2. Use the train and test quantum kernel matrices in a classical support vector machine classification algorithm.

-Executing QSVM is done though the execute function.
-The execution results will include the accuracy of the classification and the predicted labels for the predict data.
+Executing QSVM is done though the batch_sample of the ExecutionSession object, as defined in the classical post-process functions above.
+We consider the accuracy of the classification and the predicted labels for the predict data.

 Result seems quite good.
 It's a good start!
 Let's analyze it further: